AlanBerg/LSAC-2018/README.md

 For information on a series of [interrelated hackathons](https://lakhackathon.files.wordpress.com/2018/02/lakhackathon2018_paper_2.pdf) please visit the [website](https://lakhackathon.wordpress.com/about/history/)

-## Structure

 See the [Agenda](http://lsac2018.org/#hackathon)

 The hackathon isn’t a conventional academic workshop.
 New ideas are still encouraged and very welcome on the day.
 Please come ready to pitch your idea with a 15 minute (maximum) presentation.

 One key difference to a normal workshop is that we expect to produce outputs during the workshop, as well as having inputs at the start of the hackathon.
+Hackathon attendees can get themselves added to the Participants Team to get write access.
+Drop Alan and Tom an email

+## Structure of the Repository

 We will follow the practice of previous  hackathons, taking care to organise and preserve the outputs from the hackathon in GitHub.
 This repository has been set up for the 2018 hackathon; this will include: